-The core curriculum requirements include three (3) hours of math tools; nine (9) hours of theory; and nine (9) hours of applied econometrics.
-The nine hours of theory are required prior to taking the qualifying exam, as required by the university.
-The nine hours of applied econometrics results in a tested field.
+The core curriculum requirements include three (3) hours of math tools; nine (9) hours of theory; nine (9) hours of applied econometrics; and four (4) hours of research colloquium (C/NC only).
+The nine hours of theory must be taken prior to sitting for the comprehensive exam, as required by the university.
+Upon completion of the nine hours of econometrics courses, students must pass an econometrics exam.